go-bears/git-collaborative/_guides/guide.md

 - understand the concept of remotes
 - be able to describe the difference between local and remote branches
 - be able to describe the difference between centralized and forking workflows
+- know the difference between `git pull` and a pull request on GitHub or GitLab
-- know how to use pull requests to submit changes to another projects
+- know how to use pull requests to submit changes to other projects that they are not maintaining
 - know how to reference issues in commits or pull requests and how to auto-close issues
-- know how to update a fork.
+- know how to update their own fork of a repository.
-- be able to contribute in code review.
+- understand and participate in the code review process

 ## How to teach this lesson